 - all actual, suspected or potential breaches must be responded to as a critical incident and must be immediately reported to the Joblife Chief Executive Officer.

-All employees must complete the Privacy learning module available through EA3000 at the commencement of employment and then at least once in every 12 months thereafter.
+All employees must complete the Information Exchange and Privacy learning module available through ECSN at the commencement of employment and then at least once in every 12 months thereafter.
 Additional privacy training will also be required for any staff person directly involved in an actual or suspected privacy breach or as directed by the Joblife Chief Executive Officer as part of a privacy breach response strategy.

 - Personal details: name, gender, age, date and country of birth